turingschool/front-end-curriculum/lessons/module-2/wai-aria.md

 - `Role` The function an element serves on the page
 - `State` The state of an element on a page (e.g., expanded, disabled)
 - `Property` Additional information about an element or other elements its related to

-### Learning Goals

-By the end of this lesson, you will know/be able to:

-* Speak to why website accessibility is important
-* Implement Semantic HTML to make websites more accessible
-* Implement ARIA to make websites more accessible
-* Learn basic VoiceOver screen reader commands to test accessibility

 # Accessibility